Luc1401/webcamize-vertical-flip/readme.md

 - If the documentation is confusing, then the documentation is buggy
 - If there is a bug in this project, then we can work together to fix it.

-If you get stumped, find a bug, have a bad time, or have a suggestion, please open an issue in the [issue tracker](https://github.com/cowtoolz/webcamize/issues/)—noobs welcome!
+If you find yourself stumped, find a bug, have a bad time using webcamize, or have a suggestion that could make webcamize better, please open an issue in the [issue tracker](https://github.com/cowtoolz/webcamize/issues/)—noobs welcome!

 ### Contributing